 export ARCH=arm64export PATH=~/gcc-linaro-7.2.1-2017.11-x86_64_aarch64-linux-gnu/bin/:$PATHexport CROSS_COMPILE=aarch64-linux-gnu-

-Currently there are no changes necessary for ARM Trusted Firmware.
-Hence ATF can be build directly from sources provided by NXP:
+Currently, there are no changes necessary for ARM Trusted Firmware.
+Hence ATF can be built directly from sources provided by NXP:

 Toradex uses a customized version of the U-Boot boot loader provided by the NXP BSP.
 It can be found on our git server in the u-boot-toradex repository.